-A vacation home is a great place to escape the day-to-day norm, whether it be a home on the beach, lake or in the mountains.
-As with any home, you’ll need to purchase a homeowner’s insurance policy and there are a few important things to consider before signing on the dotted line.
+A vacation home is a great place to escape the day-to-day norm, whether it be home on the beach, lake, or in the mountains.
+As with any home, you’ll need to purchase a homeowner’s insurance policy, and there are a few important things to consider about insuring a vacation home.

-Typically, a home insurance policy on a second home is more expensive to insure than your primary residence because it’s uninhabited, there’s a greater risk of perils such as vandalism or theft, and problems like burst pipes can go undetected resulting in a bigger claim.
+Typically, a home insurance policy on a second home is more expensive than your primary residence because it’s uninhabited, there’s a greater risk of perils such as vandalism or theft, and problems like burst pipes can go undetected, resulting in a bigger claim.

 Your homeowner’s insurance policy for your vacation home will mimic the home you primarily live at, but with a few caveats.
 Here are the factors that will influence the cost of the policy for your vacation home:

 - Location is usually the biggest factor when determining a policy price.
-For example, if your home is along a coast, you’ll likely see a higher rate because it’s a higher risk for hurricanes, tropical storms and floods among other things.
-Or a home that’s located in the mountains is at greater risk for wildfire.
+For example, if your home is along a coast, you’ll likely see a higher rate because it’s a higher risk for hurricanes, tropical storms, and floods, among other things.
+Or a home located in the mountains is at greater risk for wildfire.
 Where your home is located will heavily influence the price to protect your vacation home.

 Insuring a second home can be more expensive, but there are simple things you can do to help lower your costs.

 - Select a location that is not in a high-risk area.
-For example, if you want a beach home but don’t want to pay a high premium, find a home that is further from the shore so it’s not as high-risk to windstorm damages.
+For example, if you want a beach home but don’t want to pay a high premium, find a home that is further from the shore, so it’s not as high a risk of windstorm damage.

 - Bundle your protection policies.
-There may be an option to bundle your insurance options with your current provider that can give you a way to save money on your vacation home.
+There may be an option to bundle your insurance options with your current provider, which can give you a way to save money on your vacation home.

 - Install an alarm system.
 Having an alarm system that can identify when a fire or break-in occurs can also help lower your policy premium.

 - See what your provider options are.
-Shop around to see what insurance providers offer the best deals for vacation home coverage before you decide to renew with your current provider.
+Shop around to see what insurance providers offer the best vacation home coverage deals before you renew with your current provider.
 Use an agency like TGS Insurance to help.
-Our team will shop your policy with 35+ A-rated (or better) providers and help you find a policy that fits both your coverage and budgetary needs!
+Our team will shop your policy with 35+ A-rated (or better) providers and help you find a policy that fits your coverage and budgetary needs!